Foxboro fire caused by 'unspecified electrical event' related to alleged marijuana grow system, officials say

-FOXBORO -- The three-alarm house fire on Central Street this week was caused by an “unspecified electrical event” related to a large alleged marijuana growing operation in the basement, authorities said Friday.
+The three-alarm house fire on Central Street last week was caused by an “unspecified electrical event” related to a large alleged marijuana growing operation in the basement, authorities said Friday.

 The blaze at 91 Central St. started early Wednesday morning in a basement room near the front of the multi-unit house before it quickly moved through the walls and roof, authorities said.